Already a course provider?

 Education providers can upload course completion information to the CCB.
 Or, contractors can submit course completion certificates to email@example.com.
 Contractors must have their CCB license number on the certificate or include it in the email to the CCB.

 Maintain records available for agency to inspect for at least six years.

 You will then get a link to the provider application.

 Once you are approved as a provider, you will see a link called new course application form.
 This asks for basic information such as the course name and description, cost (the CCB does not regulate how much you charge), how many hours it will entail, how many times a year it will be offered, etc.

 Once you submit that information electronically, the CCB sends an email outlining what additional documents we need to approve the course.
-This varies, depending on whether you offer Series A or Series B courses.
-Series B courses are registered, not approved, and require less information.

 Once you provide the final documents, we notify you that your course is approved and issue a course ID number.

-Your course shows up in our course catalog with a link to additional information, including your website.
+Your course shows up in our Course Catalog with a link to additional information, including your website.
 Students sign up and pay through you.

 We credit the contractor’s education record.